 Continuing my Brisbane motorcycle rental adventure on a Yamaha MT09, for my second day I followed a route loosely based on this Rent This Bike blog post, an epic loop heading North West of Brisbane around lake Wivenhoe, taking in Mount Glorious, then North West over to Kingaroy, through Bunya Mountain and then back via Cooyar, Crows Nest and Esk.
-A substantial ride to do in one day at around 535 km, that left me minimal time to stop and explore along the route, before riding back into Brisbane after dark due to the early autumn nights.
-Definitely get out on the road early or consider stopping the night half way for a more leisurely cruise.
+A substantial ride to do in one day at around 535 km, which left me minimal time to stop and explore along the route, before riding back into Brisbane after dark due to the early autumn nights.
+Definitely get out on the road early or consider stopping the night halfway for a more leisurely cruise.

 Mount Glorious, Kilcoy and Kingaroy

 The ride up to Mount Glorious was a roller-coaster route gradually climbing up through the forested step hills.
 A recent storm had clearly hit the area, the roads were littered with debris and small branches from the overhanging forest.
 At one point a whole tree was down across the road, leaving only space for bikes to squeeze past!
 At the top, the Mount Glorious cafe was buzzing with bikers having all enjoyed the climb up and now chilling over coffee and admiring all the nice bikes lining both sides of the street.
 Good food, good coffee and good vibe, my only complaint was the speed of drinks service – I had received and finished my breakfast by the time my coffee was served!